Dirk-/NanoBLEFlashPrefs/README.md

 features a very simple file system for flash storage.
 It is used here to easily store and retrieve an arbitrary struct of preferences of your sketch.

-**Please note:** Starting with version 1.1 of the library, all functions are synchronized.
+**Please note:** Starting with version 1.1 of the library, all functions are synchronous.
 Therefore you should remove waiting loops with calls to `operationCompleted()` in your existing code.

 ## Installation